CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Methodology

 Words form the cornerstone of constructing text and play a crucial role in shaping language features \cite{Serrano2009Modeling,Castillo2018The}.
 Quantitative analysis of the use of vocabulary in texts can reveal language style differences between different texts.
-In this section, we conduct an in-depth analysis of the word style of the article from multiple perspectives such as part of speech, word length and syllabic words, modal particles and idioms.
+In this section, we conduct an in-depth analysis of the words style of the article from multiple perspectives such as part of speech, words length and syllabic words, modal particles and idioms.

-\textbf{Part of Speech.}We apply the $Cut$ function from the $jieba$\footnote{https://github.com/fxsjy/jieba} library to tokenize the text $D_{i2}$ to obtain part-of-speech annotations for each word.
-Let $W=(w_{1},w_{2},...,w_{i},w_{n_{w}})$ denotes the sequence of words, where $n_{w}$ the total number of words, and $T=(t_{1},t_{2},...,t_{i},t_{n_{w}})$ corresponds to the sequence of part-of-speech tags.
-The part-of-speech of words is mainly divided into content words and function words.
-Content words include nouns, verbs, adjectives, etc., while function words include adverbs, prepositions, conjunctions, etc. By classifying and statistically analyzing the vocabulary in an article, the distribution of part-of-speech can be inferred.
+\textbf{Part of Speech.} To analyze the part-of-speech (POS) distribution in the text $D_{i2}$, we employ the $Cut$ function from the $jieba$\footnote{https://github.com/fxsjy/jieba} library to tokenize the text and obtain POS annotations for each word.
+Let $W=(w_{1},w_{2},...,w_{i},w_{n_{w}})$ represent the sequence of the words, where $n_{w}$ is the total number of words, and $T=(t_{1},t_{2},...,t_{i},t_{n_{w}})$ denote the corresponding sequence of POS tags.
+The POS tags are primarily categorized into content words, including nouns, verbs, and adjectives, and function words, such as adverbs, prepositions, and conjunctions.
+Through classification and statistical analysis of the vocabulary within an article, we can infer the distribution of part-of-speech categories.

-where $I_ {ps}(\cdot)$ is a function that counts the number of part-of-speech for each type based on the current part-of-speech tags $T$.
-We select the part-of-speech with the highest proportion as the style of the article's part-of-speech $f_{ps}$.
+To identify the predominant part-of-speech style of the article, we define the function $I_{ps}(\cdot)$ to count the occurrences of each POS type based on the tags $T$.
+The POS style $f_{ps}$ of the article is determined by selecting the POS type with the highest frequency.
+This process is formalized as follows:

-\textbf{Words Length and Syllabic Words.} When writers create articles, they have personal choices and unique preferences for using words of different lengths \cite{Lewis2016The}.
-By conducting length statistics on the entire article's words, we deduce the word length characteristics of the article.

-where $len(\cdot)$ is employed to calculate the length of words, $I_{l}$ represents a function that counts words of various length types.
-We select the top $K_{l}$ word length types as the main word length types.
-Similarly, we count the top $K_{mo}$ and top $K_{po}$ most frequently occurring words in monosyllabic and polysyllabic words, respectively, as representatives of syllabic words.